User GuideUser Guide

 All being well, you should receive an email with a link to log in.
 Click the link or paste it into your browser.
 Links expire after 24 hours.

 Set up your details

 When you log in, you should find a form with your information.
-You can use this to set your password.
-Just type it in the two boxes provided.
-Please also check this form for accuracy.
+You can use this to set up a passkey or password.
+Just follow the link under your Settings tab.
+Please also return to this form and check it for accuracy.
 The following fields are worth mentioning in more detail:

 - Personal contact form.
 Are you are willing for your name to be shown to other users in the booking system and to receive email via the system from other members?
 If so, check this option.
 Otherwise, leave the option un-checked to remain anonymous.
 Note: instructors, office staff, club owner(s) and the site administrator can view and edit your account information, including your email address and name.

 - Address & phone numbers.
 These are visible only to instructors, office staff, the club owner and site administrator.
 They provide a very quick way for instructors to get in touch with you straght from their booking screen.
 This is most useful when booking have to be cancelled at short notice due to weather because your instructor can tap your phone number to call you.

 - Next of kin details.
 Most clubs require this information.
 You can keep this information updated as necessary.